Zanaka: Come

 "Come" was released as the first single from Zanaka on 11 May 2015.
 A music video was uploaded to Jain's official YouTube channel on 2 June 2015.
 The song was later included on the Hope EP released on 22 June 2015.
 The song peaked at number one on the French singles chart and in November 2016 was certified Diamond.
 "Come" also reached number 18 on the French end of year singles chart in 2016.

 The song has also been used in advertising by the Polish television channel Polsat and in 2017 was featured in the American horror comedy web television series Santa Clarita Diet.

 Makeba

 "Makeba" was first released as part of the Hope EP, in 2015.
 In September 2016, a lyric video was uploaded to Jain's official YouTube channel.
 A music video was later uploaded on 30 November 2016.
 The video was filmed in South Africa, the birthplace of the song's inspiration Miriam Makeba.
 The music video was nominated for Best Music Video at the 60th Annual Grammy Awards in 2018.
 The song peaked at number seven on the French singles chart and was certified gold in November 2016.
 Makeba reached number 93 in 2016 and number 161 in 2017 on the French end of year singles chart.

-Makeba was used in the Levi’s® "Circles" television commercial.
-It was entered for Levi's by RCA Records in the 2018 Clio Music Award, where it received the Bronze Medal.
+"Makeba" was used in the Levi's "Circles" television commercial.
+It was entered for Levi's by RCA Records in the 2018 Clio Awards, where it received the Bronze Medal for Best Use of Music.